smiirl/smiirl-custom-samples/README.md

-# Smiirl Custom Counter Usages
+# Smiirl Custom Counter Libraries

+## Counter Option

 There are two ways to set a number on a Smiirl custom counter:
 - `JSON URL`
 - `PUSH NUMBER`.